anhtester/AutomationFrameworkSelenium/README.md

 **8. Read data test from Excel file**

-- Create function with annotaion **DataProvider** on * *src/test/java/anhtester/com/projects/website/crm/dataprovider/DataProviderManager.java**
+- Create function with annotation **DataProvider** on **src/test/java/anhtester/com/projects/website/crm/dataprovider/DataProviderManager.java**
-- Read excel with Map and Hashtable
+- Read Excel file with Map and Hashtable

 **9. Base function in the package**